|Causes Should I take my cat to a vet? Home treatment Diagnosis Treatment Home care|

 Acute diarrhea is characterised by the sudden onset of loose or watery stools lasting up to 14 days.
 Diarrhea lasting longer than this time is classed as chronic.
 A cat with diarrhea may pass more than the normal amount of feces, defecate more frequently, they may start out solid or the only symptom may be watery stools.

-Bacterial infection such as salmonella, campylobacter, e-Coli, tularemia
+- Bacterial infection such as salmonella, campylobacter, e-Coli and tularemia

 Other symptoms which commonly accompany acute diarrhea in cats include: